3DRaven/pi-hole2vpn/README.md

 If you do not have ssh keys, you must set `group_vars/vpn->autogenerate_ssh_key: true`
 3. Edit `inventory.example` file to add IP of your remote hosts to install VPN+Pihole, in this file possible to set ssh access params.
 And rename it to `inventory`
-4. If need add some urls to `autoresolve.txt`.
+4. If need add some space separated urls to `autoresolve.txt`.
 This urls will be resolved and IPs added to allowed for p2p connections
 5. If need add some urls to default Pi-hole whitelist in file `pi_hole_whitelist.txt`
 6. Execute command on LOCAL computer (in dir with deploy.yml file)
 ```bash